 Abstract:

-Drought is one of the major abiotic stresses affecting plant growth and development, which severely restricts crop productivity.
-This study aimed to screen plant growth-promoting rhizobacteria (PGPB) with excellent growth-promoting and drought-resistant traits from the rhizosphere soil of
+Drought, one of the major abiotic stresses affecting plant growth and development, severely restricts crop productivity.
+This study aimed to screen plant growth-promoting rhizobacteria (PGPR) with excellent growth-promoting and drought-resistant traits from the rhizosphere soil of

-. seedlings under drought stress.
-A total of 903 culturable bacterial strains belonging to 82 species were isolated via multi-medium cultivation combined with 16S rRNA gene sequencing identification.
-These strains were predominantly affiliated to the phyla Proteobacteria, Actinobacteria and Bacteroidetes, with the genera
+Medicago sativa seedlings under drought stress.
+A total of 903 culturable bacterial strains belonging to 82 species were isolated via multi-medium cultivature and identified via 16S rRNA gene sequencing.
+These strains were predominantly affiliated to the phyla Proteobacteria, Actinobacteria, and Bacteroidetes, with the genera

 Serratia and

-Pseudomonas as the dominant ones.
-Analysis of growth-promoting traits revealed that the 82 rhizobacterial strains exhibited varying degrees of growth-promoting properties.
+Pseudomonas being dominant.
+Analysis of plant growth-promoting traits revealed that the 82 rhizobacterial strains exhibited varying degrees of plant growth-promoting properties.
 Specifically, strains OvR165 (

 Enterobacter sp.), OvR548 (